cgriff2/daily-planner/README.md

-# IS 542 Semester Project - Weather Dashboard
+# IS 542 Semester Project - Daily Planner App

 ## Project Description

-This Weather Dashboard is a single-page web application built using **React** and **TypeScript**.
-It allows users to search for cities and view current weather conditions, including temperature, humidity, wind speed, and a 5-day forecast.
-The data is fetched from the **OpenWeather API** to provide real-time weather information.
+The Daily Planner App is a simple yet powerful single-page web application built using **React** and **TypeScript**.
+It allows users to manage their daily tasks with features such as adding, editing, and marking tasks as completed.
+The app integrates weather information to help users plan their day better, by showing current weather and a 10-day forecast using the **OpenWeather API**.

-The application is designed to be responsive and provides an intuitive, user-friendly interface with dynamic weather updates.
-It features a search bar where users can input city names to fetch weather data, and the display updates accordingly.
-The UI adapts to different screen sizes, ensuring a smooth experience on both mobile and desktop devices.

-## Features

-- Search for cities and view current weather conditions
-- 5-day weather forecast with daily temperature, humidity, and wind speed
-- Dynamic weather icons based on the current conditions (sunny, cloudy, rainy, etc.)
+### Core Features:
+- **Task Management**: Users can add tasks for the day, mark them as completed, and edit their tasks.
+- **Weather Information**: Fetches the current weather and a 10-day forecast from the OpenWeather API, displaying relevant data such as temperature, wind speed, and conditions.
+- **Task Completion**: Tasks can be marked as completed with a strikethrough effect, and a dimming effect is applied for completed tasks.
+- **Drag-and-Drop**: (Note: Drag-and-drop functionality was removed from the project due to maintenance concerns).
-- Responsive design for both mobile and desktop views
+- **Responsive Design**: The app is fully responsive, ensuring that it works well on both mobile and desktop devices.
-- Error handling for invalid city names or failed API requests

 ## Technologies Used

-- **React**: Frontend framework for building the UI using functional components and hooks.
+- **React**: Frontend framework for building the user interface with functional components and hooks.
-- **TypeScript**: For type safety and better code maintainability.
+- **TypeScript**: For type safety and maintaining clean, well-structured code.
-- **OpenWeather API**: To fetch weather data based on user input.
+- **OpenWeather API**: To fetch real-time weather data based on the user's location or search.
-- **CSS / Tailwind CSS**: For styling the UI with a mobile-first responsive design.
+- **Tailwind CSS**: For utility-first styling and responsive design.
-- **React Router**: For managing routes and navigation within the app.
+- **React Router**: For navigation between different pages in the app.

 ## Installation